 • I'm not a very good writer, but I'm an excellent rewriter. – author James Michener

 1. Relax.
 People have a tendency to get nervous and then agonize over their writing assignments.
 Remember, it doesn’t have to be perfect… yet.
-One seminar participant told me that once the pressure was off to create a perfect draft on her first attempt, she was able to write.
+One seminar participant told me that once the pressure was off to create a perfect document on her first attempt, she was able to write.

 3. Write the way you speak.
 Most of us have no difficulty speaking coherently and clearly.
 When you write the way you speak, you are writing in a conversational tone, which helps you connect with your reader.
 Another advantage is that this approach often helps you to write quickly.

 4. Don't stop writing.
 No crossing out or back-spacing.
 You don't want to disrupt the flow of your thoughts.
 If you find yourself going off in the wrong direction, write yourself out of it.
 You will rearrange your wording later.
 Computers make it very easy to cut-and-paste.
 (This term survives from a time when writers or editors revising drafts written on typewriters would literally cut up their written paragraphs and paste them in the order they preferred.
 See how much easier we have it!)

 5. Set a time limit.
 When you sit down to write, allocate a certain amount of time.
 It doesn't need to be a lot of time.
 In my classes, my writing assignments are only five minutes in duration, but all the participants write between half a page and one and a half pages.
 That’s a lot of writing in just a few minutes.
 After my students have finished their open-writing assignments, I tell them that in the past, most of them probably stared at a blank computer screen for longer than five minutes.
 Now consider how much they’ve been able to write in the same time in class.
 That is when the light bulb usually goes on for them, and they realize the value of open writing.